simongravelle/lammps-input-files/water-at-NaCl-surface/README.md

 ### Contact

 Feel free to contact me by email if you have inquiries.
 You can find contact details on my [personal page](https://simongravelle.github.io/).

+### Cite

+If you use this script, please cite [this article](https://pubs.aip.org/aip/jcp/article/157/10/104702/2841856/Transport-of-thin-water-films-From-thermally).